robotpy/robotpy-docs/dev/porting.rst

 Before translating WPILib Java code to RobotPy's WPILib, first take some time and read through the existing RobotPy code to get a feel for the style of the code.
-Try to keep it pythonic and yet true to the original spirit of the code.
+Try to keep it Pythonic and yet true to the original spirit of the code.
 Style *does* matter, as students will be reading through this code and it will potentially influence their decisions in the future.